Resources for Service to the Community

 Practical Tools for Evaluating and Documenting Engaged Scholarship

-Community-Engaged Scholarship Toolkit (a five star resource!)
+Community-Engaged Scholarship Toolkit

 The goal of this toolkit is to provide health and related faculty with a set of tools to carefully plan and document their community-engaged scholarship and produce strong portfolios for promotion and tenure.
 This toolkit includes the following components:

 - Planning For Promotion and Tenure focuses on the role of mentors, developing a vision for work with communities and strategies for documenting one's work across the academic missions.

 - Creating a Strong Portfolio provides specific details for preparing a portfolio for promotion and tenure review, including sections on the career statement, curriculum vitae, teaching portfolio, letters from external reviewers, letters from community and practice partners, and documentation of service or public health practice activities.
 Each section includes portfolio examples from faculty who participated in the Scholarship Project.